dalpaka/micronation/index.md

 ### Section 1 - Rights:

-Article 1: Everyone who accepts Jesus Christ as his Lord and Savior in all his divinity is a member.
+Article 1: Everyone who accepts Jesus Christ as his Lord and Savior in all his divinity is a Citizen.

-Article 2: In irder to live in This State you must be mentally and phisically able, Non-Jewish, Non-Gypsie, Non-Cowardice, heterosexual, Of indo-european Origin, And non race mixed.
+Article 2: In order to live in This State you must be mentally and phisically able, Non-Jewish, Non-Gypsie, Non-Cowardice, heterosexual, Of indo-european Origin, And non race mixed.